section-engineering-education/engineering-education/articles/ensemble-learning/index.md

 7. The next step involves introducing a new model to make predictions on the same dataset.
 The goal of the new model is to remedy the errors of the model before it.

-8. The process is iterated with a new model that aims to iron out the inefficiencies of the previous model.
+8. The process is iterated with a new model that aims to iron out the previous model's inefficiencies.

 9. This sequence continues until the strongest learner is realized.
 The final model becomes the weighted mean of all the previous models.

 #### Stacking

-We can describe stacking as a technique that uses the predictions of many classifiers as new features for training a meta-classifier.
+We can describe stacking as a technique that uses many classifiers' predictions as new features for training a meta-classifier.
 The many classifiers can be referred to as level one classifiers.
 We can also simply define a meta-classifier as a classifier that takes in the predictions of other classifiers.
 Let’s use an image to explain this technique a bit more intuitively.

 ![stacking](/engineering-education/ensemble-learning/stacking.png)